Scraping Grailed

 return "Wrong Argument format"

-1. I also needed to normalize a final_price given that there were three prices to choose from (the initial old price, the newest adjusted price, or the sold price).
+given that there were three prices to choose from (the initial old price, the newest adjusted price, or the sold price).
 This was necessary for further visualizations.

 """